It may take up to one week after submitting your application for your MyMountaineer portal to become available.

 Accept – Offered a space (for a particular term) to become a student at Appalachian.
 Student must continue to meet eligibility requirements as presented by the Office of Admissions.

 Deny – Not eligible for admission to Appalachian at this time.
 Students are encouraged to attend or continue attending another accredited institution and apply for a later term.
-Contact your admission counselor for more information.
+Contact Transfer Admissions & Engagement to learn more about our transfer opportunities.

 Rescind – Administrative withdrawal of an applicant who, as determined by the Office of Admissions, does not continue to meet eligibility requirements or standards.